benkeen/generatedata/standalone/README.md

 ### Local dev

 `yarn build`
+-
 - This generates the build artifacts.
-There will be two main

 Note: requires the main client/ application to have been built first.
+To do that just run `yarn build` in the root of the repo.

 - `yarn dev` - runs index.ts for testing purposes

+- `yarn test`